 Make your way around the mountain to experience all kinds of cafes and restaurants.

-They’re surrounded by the most beautiful scenery, all of which are worth a visit in its own right.
+They’re surrounded by the most beautiful scenery, all of which are worth a visit in their own right.

 Some venues will also give you the chance to take a step back in time to some of the more unique times in Greece’s history.